AngieYi/Map/README.md

 ###  Overview

-These are Graphics/GIS projects that I implemented for industry or research.
+These are Graphics / GIS / Web projects that I implemented for industry or research.

 ### Specifications